Melissa George: 1992–1998: Early work

 Her role earned her five consecutive Logie Award nominations, of which she won two.
 The character became popular among viewers when she was paired up with Shane Parrish, and to this day they remain one of the soap's most loved couples.
 George departed Home and Away on 30 August 1996.
 She then made a health and fitness video, Mind, Body and Soul (1996), created a sleepwear line called "An Angel at My Bedside", and had a recurring role on the short-lived 1997 Fox Broadcasting Company television fantasy drama series Roar, which was filmed in Queensland, opposite Heath Ledger.
 Her fearlessness in performing the show's stunts endeared her to the show's creator, Shaun Cassidy, who subsequently cast her as the female lead in the pilot Hollyweird.
 A show about "the adventures of an intrepid pair of friends from Ohio who take their love for the macabre and use it to solve crimes plaguing Los Angeles", she was to star alongside Bodhi Elfman and Fab Filippo.
 The pilot was ordered to series, however, the Fox Network's tinkering and delays frustrated Cassidy, who pulled out of the project, saying that Fox had forced him to spend "much of the last year trying to fix something I never viewed as broken in the first place."
 Ultimately, production never went ahead on the show.
 George then appeared on the cover and in a nude pictorial for the March 1997 issue of Australian Playboy.

 In late 1997, George decided to relocate from Australia to the United States, hoping to establish a career in Hollywood.
-She recalled her first day arriving in Los Angeles: "I saw Jennifer Jason Leigh in a parking garage, and [later] the same night, I went to a restaurant and I walked into the toilet and opened the door, and Courtney Love was sitting on the loo."
 Within a year after relocating, George made her film debut in the critically acclaimed neo-noir science fiction film Dark City (1998).